manosakpujiha/movieszonetesting/README.md

 ## *🔵Details of Tests Implemented*
 ### • Testing types and techniques applied.
+      Testing Techniques Applied:
+      1. Boundary Value Analysis (BVA):
+      Description: Focuses on testing edge cases around boundaries where the behavior of the component is expected to change.
+      Examples in the Tests:
+      The test that checks whether the nav__black class is applied when scrolling past a threshold.
+      The test ensuring proper rendering when the user is null or defined (boundary between "no user" and "user present").
+      2. Equivalence Partitioning:
+      Description: Divides input data into equivalent partitions and tests one representative value from each partition.
+      Examples in the Tests:
+      The fallback username test for when the user is undefined represents the "no user" partition.
+      The test for rendering the correct email when the user is defined represents the "valid user" partition.
+      3. State Transition Testing:
+      Description: Tests different states of the component based on input or events (e.g., scrolling, user actions).
+      Examples in the Tests:
+      The test for applying the nav__black class when show is true reflects a transition from "default" to "scrolled" state.
+      Tests verifying logo and avatar navigation simulate transitions between different application states (e.g., moving to home or profile pages).

 ### • Explanations of how each test was implemented.
 ### • Code snippets or references to relevant code files.
+      1. Testing Type: Unit Testing
+      Suitability for the Codebase:
+      Unit testing is appropriate for the Nav.js component because it isolates individual functionality of the component, such as rendering elements based on user state or applying styles dynamically.
+This ensures that the component works as expected without interference from other parts of the application.
+      React components often have distinct states and behaviors that can be easily isolated and tested, making unit tests a natural fit.
+      Testing Techniques Applied:
+      Boundary Value Analysis (BVA)
+      Why Suitable:
+      Components like Nav.js often have thresholds that trigger specific behaviors (e.g., applying the nav__black class when scrolling past a certain point).
+Boundary Value Analysis is effective for testing these thresholds to ensure the expected behavior occurs right at and around the boundary.
+      How Implemented:
+      Example Test:
+      Checking whether the nav__black class is applied when show becomes true due to the scroll threshold.
+      Technique in Action:
+      Inputs like scrollY = 100 (boundary condition) were used to determine if the class application logic was functioning correctly.
+      Relationship to Testing Type:
+      BVA allows thorough testing of edge cases within a single component, a key focus of unit testing.
+      Equivalence Partitioning
+      Why Suitable:
+      Equivalence Partitioning reduces redundant tests by dividing possible inputs into equivalent classes, each of which should produce the same output.
+For the Nav.js component, there are distinct classes like:
+      "No user logged in" (user === null).
+      "User logged in" (user !== null).
+      How Implemented:
+      Example Tests:
+      Testing for "Guest" being displayed when the user is undefined or null.
+      Testing for the user's email being displayed when a valid user object is passed.
+      Technique in Action:
+      Each partition (no user vs. user) was tested with one representative value to ensure coverage.
+      Relationship to Testing Type:
+      This technique ensures unit tests cover all meaningful input partitions for the component.
+      State Transition Testing
+      Why Suitable:
+      The Nav.js component dynamically changes its appearance and functionality based on the application state (e.g., show changes when scrolling).
+Testing these transitions ensures the component behaves as expected under different state conditions.
+      How Implemented:
+      Example Tests:
+      Ensuring the nav__black class is applied when show is true.
+      Verifying navigation to the home page (navigate('/')) when the logo is clicked.
+      Testing the transition to the profile page (navigate('/profile')) when the avatar is clicked.
+      Technique in Action:
+      State changes were simulated through mocked interactions (e.g., scroll events, navigate calls) and verified via DOM assertions.
+      Relationship to Testing Type:
+      Unit tests are ideal for validating state-dependent logic within a single component.

 ## *🔵Challenges Faced and Solutions Applied*